fbpx

 During the consultation, your surgeon will ask you a variety of questions covering everything from your current health situation to details about the physical outcomes you desire.
 Be prepared to talk about current medications, allergies and any past or current medical treatments.

 You will receive a detailed and thorough examination of your eyes and how they relate to your face as a whole.
-Based on your history and examination, your best options for eyelid surgery are determined and will be discussed with you.
+Based on your history and examination, your options for eyelid surgery are determined and will be discussed with you.

 The recovery process and any potential complications that could arise will also be discussed.
 At any time, you are encouraged to ask any questions that you may have.